Senator Tom Cotton spread a conspiracy theory about the coronavirus on Fox News

-The Republican party is no stranger to conspiracy theories in the age of Trump, but they aren’t just coming from the president.
-On Sunday, Tom Cotton, the Republican senator from Arkansas, appeared on Fox News and asked some eyebrow-raising questions about the Coronavirus epidemic.
-He appeared to suggest that the virus had, in fact, been secretly manufactured in a biochemical lab in Wuhan by the Chinese government.
+The Republican Party is no stranger to conspiracy theories in the age of Donald Trump, but they aren’t just coming from the president.
+On Sunday, Tom Cotton, the Republican senator from Arkansas, appeared on Fox News and asked some eyebrow-raising questions about the coronavirus epidemic.
+He appeared to suggest that the virus had, in fact, been secretly manufactured by the Chinese government in a biochemical lab in the Chinese city of Wuhan.

 There is no evidence of this theory, which Cotton himself acknowledged on air.